-The Community Investment Board will review, select and manage funding for community projects, with support from ACS staff.
-Please note that Board members are not eligible to apply for Community Investment Fund grants; individuals interested in applying for funding should not apply for board positions.
+The Board will review, select and manage funding for community projects, with support from ACS staff.
+Please note that Board members and groups they lead are not eligible to apply for Community Investment Fund grants; individuals interested in applying for funding should not apply for board positions.
 We will distribute more information about the grant application process once the Board has been assembled.

 Below are some additional guidelines to consider before applying to the Board: